Oreire/kub-pod-svc/README.md

     # Install kubectl command line on your local machine

-     - Verify kubectl installed on command line
+     - Verify kubectl installed using 'kubectl version' command

 2. **Create YAML Files for Deployments**